Winterfylleth (band)

 Winterfylleth is an English black metal band from Manchester.
-Since their inception in 2006, the band has released seven studio albums and have become a popular act in both the English underground metal scene and the wider international metal arena.
+Since their inception in 2006, the band has released nine studio albums and have become a popular act in both the English underground metal scene and the wider international metal arena.
 Winterfylleth are self-described as "English Heritage Black Metal" and are often considered to be musical 'brothers-in-arms' with fellow English black metal band Wodensthrone owing to the common lyrical and aesthetic themes they share.
 The band takes its name from the Old English word 'Winterfylleth', which translates into modern English as 'Winter Full Moon' and is signified by the arrival of the first full moon of winter.